Violent phase of terrorism ended in J&K, NE: Shah

 The Hagrama Mohilary-led BPF, which has ruled the BTC ever since 2005 after the tribal autonomous body was constituted in 2003 as a political solution to Bodo agitation for a separate state, won 17 seats this time while the BJP secured nine seats as against one in 2015, the UPPL bagged 12 seats.

-The opposition Congress and Gana Suraksha Parishad managed to get one seat each.—IANS
+The opposition Congress and Gana Suraksha Parishad managed to get one seat each.